 - With certain exceptions, Maryland law prohibits employers from using a job applicant's or employee's credit report to determine whether to hire an applicant.
 See Credit Checks.

 - Maryland recognizes a cause of action for negligent hiring.
 Consequently, employers should check references and require an authorization from applicants permitting them to contact former employers and references.
 See Negligent Hiring.

-- State job applications may not include criminal history questions under a new Maryland law, but the state's largest city and county go further.
+- State job applications may not include criminal history questions under a Maryland law, but the state's largest city and county go much further.
 See Ban the Box.

 - Employers must conduct background checks as a condition of employment for certain types of positions.
 See Mandatory Background Checks.

 - Maryland law generally permits drug testing of applicants, subject to certain conditions.
 See Drug Testing.

 - Employers in Maryland may not require job applicants or employees to undergo genetic testing.
 See Genetic Testing.